The Little American: Plot

-Karl Von Austreim (Jack Holt) lives in America with his German father and American mother.
-He admires and woos a young woman, Angela Moore (Mary Pickford).
-As she is celebrating her birthday on the Fourth of July of 1914, she receives flowers from the French Count Jules De Destin (Raymond Hatton).
+Karl Von Austreim lives in America with his German father and American mother.
+He admires and woos a young woman, Angela Moore.
+As she is celebrating her birthday on the Fourth of July of 1914, she receives flowers from the French Count Jules De Destin.
 They are interrupted by Karl, who also gives her a present, and they compete for Angela's favor.
 Karl is unexpectedly summoned to Hamburg to join his regiment, and Angela is crushed when he announces he has to leave.
 The next day, Angela reads in the paper the Germans and French are at war and 10,000 Germans have been killed already.

 Three months pass by without a word from Karl.
 Angela is requested by her aunt in France to visit and take her to the USA.
 Word spreads that Germany will sink any ship which is thought to be carrying munitions to the Allies.
 Angela is aboard one of those ships when it is torpedoed, and saves herself by climbing onto a floating table, begging the attackers not to fire on the passengers.
 She is eventually rescued.

 After weeks of ceaseless hammering from the German guns, the French fall back on Vangy, the home of Angela's aunt.
 At the same time, Angela arrives at Chateau Vangy to visit her aunt, only to discover she has died.
 The Prussians are bombing the city and Angela is requested to flee.
 However, she is determined to stay to nurse the French wounded soldiers.
 A French soldier tries to help Angela escape, but she is unwilling to.
 He next asks her to let a French soldier spy on the Germans and inform the French via a secret hidden telephone.
 Angela is afraid, but gives them permission.
 The Germans attack the chateau and the remaining French soldier is killed.